Halkreen/poe-secondscreen/README.md

 Please open an issue if you find any bug in the application usage, along with reproduction steps.

-⚠️ **Don't forget to include your .json file, I can't debug and solve the issue other wise**⚠️
+⚠️ **Don't forget to include your .json file or PoB pastebin link, I can't debug and solve the issue otherwise**⚠️

 # 🤝 Contribution